fibbojs/fibbo/docs/api/2d/classes/FCircle.md

 ## Description

-A simple square in FibboJS.
+A simple circle in FibboJS.

 ## Example